MikroElektronika/mikrosdk_click_v2/clicks/digiin2/README.md

 \mainpage Main Page

 ---
-# DIGI IN 2 click
+# DIGI IN 2 Click

 > DIGI IN 2 Click is a compact add-on board designed for converting high-voltage industrial signals into logic-level outputs, ideal for enhancing industrial control systems.
 This board features the MAX22196, a high-performance octal industrial sink/source digital input IC from Analog Devices.
 This Click board™ stands out for its ability to interface eight industrial inputs (8V-24V) via SPI, configurable as either sinking or sourcing with built-in current limiters, ensuring adherence to IEC 61131-2 standards.